Pulover/PuloversMacroCreator/Documentation/Main.md

 ### Macro Tabs

 **Pulover's Macro Creator** supports multiple Macros / Hotkeys.
 To create a new Macro, click the **+** button (Add Macro / Ctrl+T).

-When you add or select a Macro in the tab list the current Hotkeys for it are displayed on the top-right part of the window, you can change them by clicking the box and pressing the keys on the keyboard.
-To remove a Hotkey click the box and press `Backspace`.
+When you add or select a Macro in the tab list, the current Hotkeys and Repeat counter for it are displayed on the top-right part of the window.

 Macros which have no Hotkey or no line of command will not be activated for Playback.

+You can edit the names and order of the tabs in Macro Menu > Edit Macros (Ctrl+Shift+M).
+You can also drag-and-drop the tab buttons.

 ### Main Loop